SharePoint/sp-dev-docs/docs/apis/rest/working-with-folders-and-files-with-rest.md

+---
+title: Working with folders and files with REST ms.date: 09/25/2017 ms.prod: sharepoint
+---

 # Working with folders and files with REST
 Learn how to perform basic create, read, update, and delete (CRUD) operations on folders and files with the SharePoint 2013 REST interface.